Liyue1d/DTNU-MPNN-TS/README.md

 Instructions:

+1) Install the required libraires, and ensure a working CPLEX environment is installed and Docplex has access to it.

-1) Edit the file example_run.py to change the DTNU to the one desired.
+2) Edit the file example_run.py to change the DTNU to the one desired.
 Current DTNU is from Cimatti et al's paper.

-2) Run example_run.py
+3) Run example_run.py.
+The pre-trained MPNN is used to guide the tree search, and a R-TDC strategy is displayed if one is found.